yablochko8/semantic-search-fonts/COOKBOOK.md

 Supabase does have a UI for creating a new Table but it doesn't let you specify vector size, so you'll need to do this with a SQL command.

-For our font data we're going to need the following columns:
+For our font data we're going to keep it as tight as we can while still providing a good search experience:

 - id (number is good for us here)
 - created_at (timestamp defaulting to now - may be useful later if expanding the list)
-- published_at (timestamp of when the font was added to Google Fonts, feels like it might be useful)
 - name (unique string - we don't want duplicate names pointing at different fonts)
+- url (string)
 - designer (string)
+- year (number - just the year when the font was added to Google Fonts)
 - license (string)
 - copyright (string)
 - category (string? e.g. MONOSPACE | DISPLAY)
 - stroke (string e.g. SANS_SERIF | SERIF)
-- subsets (string array e.g. cyrillic, greek-ext, menu)
-- default weight (number - for statics)
-- filename (string - for statics this shows the default)
-- additional weights (number array - for statics that have options)
-- min_weight (number - for variables, based on `wght` axis range)
-- max_weight (number - for variables, based on `wght` axis range)
-- is_variable (boolean)
-- has_italic (boolean)
+- ai_descriptors (string)
 - summary_text_v1 (string - this is what we'll transform into a vector)
 - embedding_mistral_v1 (vector with 1024 dimensions)